 So why StagWeb?

 Forget writing speeches or frogmarching the groom to the church, it’s the stag do that’s the hardest job of a best man.
 Get it right and you’re a legend, get it wrong and you’re the idiot who couldn’t organise a piss up in a brewery... literally.
 Luckily, StagWeb can step in and help you put together the fantastic send off for the groom-to-be that he deserves.
 From fully prepared packages that come with absolutely everything included to just activities, nightlife or accommodation suggestions, we’re able to help however you’d like.
 And, we should add, we’re very good at it.
-We’ve sent out over 300,000 stag parties over the past 12 years, and 96% of those say they’d come back and book with us again.
-If you don’t believe us when we say we’re the best, just look at the reviews we get - they certainly think we’re doing something right.
+We’ve sent out over 450,000 stag parties over the past 15 years.
+If you don't believe us when we say we’re the best, just look at the reviews we get - they certainly think we’re doing something right.
 Give us a call to find out more, or have a click through our options and fill out an enquiry form to get started.

 Looking for information and stats about Maidstone?
 See more info here.